firebird631/siis/README.md

 ### markets/ ###

-Each broker have its own usage name, creating if directory.
-Then you have 1 sub-directory per market.
+Each broker have its own usage name, creating a directory.
+Then you have a sub-directory per market.
 The market is identified by the unique broker market name.

 Then you will have a sub-directory T/ meaning tick or trade.
-All filed then found defines data at the tick or trade level.
+Finally there is many files for the ticks or trades data.
 For Binance this is a aggregate trade level, BitMex at trade, IG at tick.

 There is one file per month, there is a binary and a tabular version of the file at this time.
 But maybe later the tabular version will be disabled and not stored by default.